nCine/nCine-site/build-samples.md

 You will also have to setup a different directory in which to build the binaries.
 Be sure to choose a directory in which you have write permissions.

 The next step is to press the **Configure** button and choose a generator which is compatible with the distributed library.
-At the time of writing the only supported generator is `Visual Studio 15 2017` on the `x64` architecture.
+At the time of writing the only tested generators are `Visual Studio 15 2017` and `Visual Studio 16 2019` on the `x64` architecture.

 If everything goes well you will see a bunch of CMake related files in the build directory but no Visual Studio solution yet.
 In order to create it you have to press the **Generate** button.